To

 I suddenly heard the loud

-Hornbill and I actually could watch little later, how a couple of them sat
+a Hornbill and I actually could watch little later, how a couple of

-down in the crown of this Fikus .
-We had plenty of time for
+them sat down in the crown of this Fikus .
+We had plenty

-the observation.
-But with my digital camera I was not well prepared for
+of time for the observation.
+But with my digital camera I was not

-a photo at this distance, though.
-Instead I could take these
+well prepared for a photo at this distance, though.
+Instead I

 |